keelerm84/surveydoc/docs/README.md

 4. Create an S3 bucket for temporary file storage (make sure your default profile has write access to this bucket).

+When you first run the application you will be prompted to authenticate with Google.
+If you get an error (invalid grant), you might need to delete the token.pickle file and run the application again to regenerate a new file.

 ### Installation

 Create a virtualenv and install the required dependencies from the